Registered Nurse (RN) - Med/Surg

 - Comprehensive Employee Benefits: Full-Time employees are eligible for various plans for medical, dental, and vision insurance.

 As a RN working with our Med/Surg patients, you will provide direct nursing care in accordance with established policies, procedures and protocols of the healthcare organization.
+We currently have full-time day/night and PRN positions available.

 - Uses standards of medical-surgical nursing practice to increase the quality of care and quality of life for the patient, family, and significant other(s) by systematically evaluating the quality and effectiveness of nursing practice.